TeamMonashAUC/APC_2022_Prac/README.md

  1) If you find out that there is log files, install files and build files in the Github repository, you can recorrect it by pulling it , delete them then pushing back again.

 ## PROTOCOLS FOR GIT PUSHING AND GIT PULLING FOR ALL REPOSITORY
- Please refer to this link: https://docs.google.com/document/d/1Pfw7eHWmMhLx0jqc95NdSMOaUkW31QaqW7IGphx6vds/edit?usp=sharing
+ Please refer to this link: https://docs.google.com/document/d/1Pfw7eHWmMhLx0jqc95NdSMOaUkW31QaqW7IGphx6vds/edit?usp=sharing and search for this section "Protocols for Git Pushing changes to the Github repository when working as a team"